dotnet/iot/src/devices/Neo-M8/README.md

 ## Notes

 Serial port name will need to be adjusted for this to work correctly.
-You can find list of your ports using `System.IO.Ports.SerialPort.GetPortNames()` in `System.IO.Ports` package.
+You can find the list of your ports using `System.IO.Ports.SerialPort.GetPortNames()` in `System.IO.Ports` package.
-Serial port in the sample below is a default UART on Raspberry PI.
+Serial port in the sample below is the default UART on Raspberry PI.

 ## Example code